mav8557/mav8557.github.io/_drafts/2020-05-25-writing-an-elf-virus.md

 $? tells us the exit code of the previous command, which was 42 as we expected.
 It works.

-Using Docker is probably a post topic on its own, but to get started I just made a simple Dockerfile, an Ubuntu container with gdb, fasm, gdb-peda, and objdump installed.
+Using Docker is probably a post topic on its own, but to get started I just made a simple Dockerfile, an Ubuntu container with gdb, fasm, pwndbg, and objdump installed.
 The CMD instruction and the end is set to \["/bin/bash"\].
 A docker-compose script builds the container and makes it easy to run with the run command and the name of the service as set in the compose file.
 In the repository I named it "workshop":

 ```bash
 $ docker-compose run workshop